 CAA Centre for Administrative Activities.
-The CAA is the internal partner within Fontys of the
+The CAA is the internal partner within Fontys of the representative and participatory bodies and their discussion partners with respect to optimising how these bodies function.

-Certificate The certificate as referred to in Section 7.11 of the Dutch Higher Education and Research
+Certificate The certificate as referred to in Section 7.11 of the Dutch Higher Education and

-Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderwijs, WHW).
+Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderwijs, WHW).